TenchiniM/Calculator-methods/README.md

 # Calculator-methods
-Project made by Maycon Tenchini, a calculator made only using methods
+Project made by Maycon Tenchini, a calculator made only using methods and two languages Portuguese and English.